Putinism: Putinism and the Western far-right

 A number of far-right politicians and parties in the European Union have been linked with Putin, including Marine Le Pen, Matteo Salvini, and parts of the Alternative for Germany.
 Putinism has also received support from a number of American far-right figures.
-Some populists started to distance themselves from Putin after Russian invasion of Ukraine.
+Some populists started to distance themselves from Putin after the Russian invasion of Ukraine.

 Richard Shorten of the University of Birmingham has stated that Putin "has been appealing, not just for extreme 'manosphere' white supremacists, but also for more 'mainstream' western reactionaries attracted by an unapologetic social conservatism."
 Jason Stanley of Yale University argued that Putin was "the leader of Russian Christian nationalism" and "has come to view himself as the global leader of Christian nationalism, and is increasingly regarded as such by Christian nationalists around the world."